 How We Can Help

-These are one of the many reasons it’s smart to consult with a Utah estate planning attorney before you start the application yourself.
+These are one of the many reasons it’s smart to consult with a Medicaid planning attorney before you start the application yourself.
 A Medicaid planner will explain these criteria to you in detail so you can be prepared ahead of time, and respond accordingly.
 If you or a loved one have been denied Medicaid coverage, don’t panic.
 Qualified legal counsel can represent your or your elderly loved one and review the rejected application.
 It’s possible with precise attention and amendment, your application can be granted an appeal.

 As always, the most proactive course of action is to discuss your unique financial situation and concerns with a Medicaid planner.
 To achieve the results you deserve, it takes a bit of help.
 For most people, the process can be too complex and confusing to manage alone.
 This is the advantage of working with a professional when applying for Medicaid.